Maryland Child Abuse Medical Professionals (CHAMP) - Child Protection

 Medical expertise in the evaluation of child abuse and neglect is crucial.
-While some Maryland jurisdictions have adequate medical resources for doing so, others have less or none.
+Some Maryland jurisdictions have adequate medical resources for doing so, others have less or none.
 The Maryland Child Abuse and Neglect Initiative was established in 2005, when the Maryland General Assembly enacted Health General Article 13-2201-2206, Annotated Code of Maryland.
-The Initiative was renamed Maryland CHAMP in 2008 when 13-2201-2206, Annotated Code of Maryland was amended.
-Maryland Department of Health and Mental Hygiene collaborates with the University of Maryland School of Medicine to administer Maryland CHAMP.
+The Initiative was renamed Maryland Child Abuse Medical Professionals (CHAMP) in 2008.
+The University of Maryland School of Medicine helps lead the Maryland CHAMP network.

 CHAMP's goal is to help develop medical expertise related to child maltreatment in every Maryland jurisdiction.
-This will be a valuable resource for evaluating suspected abuse or neglect in children, providing consultation and training to community professionals, and engaging in prevention activities.
+This is a valuable resource for evaluating suspected abuse or neglect in children, providing consultation and training to community professionals, and engaging in prevention activities.

 CHAMP activities include: